 - Salt & pepper (to taste)

-Finely chop the onion & chorizo and fry in a large saucepan with 1 tbsp olive oil until the onion begins to soften
+- Finely chop the onion & chorizo and fry in a large saucepan with 1 tablespoon olive oil until the onion begins to soften

 - Crush the garlic cloves and add to the pan